puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 }
 ```

-#### Add callpoint (GET request)
+#### Add call-point (GET request)

-The following snippet shows how to create a callpoint in the frinx-test YANG file using the
+The following snippet shows how to create a call-point in the 'frinx-test' YANG file by using the
 'frinx-callpoint@2022-06-22.yang' extension.

 ``` example of using of the frinx-callpoint@2022-06-22.yang in YANG file